 International schools in Paris

-Paris is also home to a number of international schools.
-These are popular among expats who are only in Paris for a short period of time and have plans to return to their home country.
+Paris is also home to several international schools.
+These are popular among expats who are only in Paris for a short period and have plans to return to their home country.
 International schools in Paris offer a range of curricula including British, American and International Baccalaureate.

 The benefit of sending expat children to international schools is that it allows them to have a degree of continuity in their studies, which can ease their adjustment to life in a new country.
 It also allows them to mix with other expat students who might face similar challenges.